Audits aren’t common, but here’s what to do and expect if you receive a letter from the Internal Revenue Service

 When you receive an IRS audit letter, it’s best to respond as quickly as possible.
 Always follow the instructions in the letter because it will make the whole audit process smoother and perhaps quicker.

 If you need to mail something to the IRS, create copies of the necessary documents and send them to the address listed in the letter.
 If you don’t have something and need to request a copy from someone, like if you lost a tax form and new another copy, reach out to the document’s original sender as soon as you can.

 You can usually request one 30-day extension from the IRS by calling the number listed in your letter.
 The IRS will not grant an extension if you received a “Notice of Deficiency” by certified mail.

-If you e-filed through an online tax-filing service, you may also be eligible for some form of audit support.
-Audit support often costs extra, but some services include it at no additional cost.
-Just make sure to read the terms and conditions.
-Some products only include general advice on how audits work, while others include everything up to representation in a trial.
+If you e-filed through an online tax-filing service, you may be eligible for some form of audit support.
+Audit support often costs extra, but some services or plans include it at no additional cost.
+Make sure to read the terms and conditions since some products only include general advice on how audits work, while others include everything up to representation in a trial.

 Your audit can end in one of three ways:

-Also, you won’t go to jail for an audit unless the IRS determines that you participated in tax fraud or tax evasion.
+You won’t go to jail for an audit unless the IRS determines that you participated in tax fraud or tax evasion.
 This is rarely the case.
-The worst case scenario for most people is that you owe a tax bill and you need to pay it.
+The worst case scenario for most people is that you owe a tax bill and need to pay it.